Georgian – National transliteration system

 - As the Georgian alphabet does not present any distinction between lower and upper case, the first letter of the first word of each sentence is artificially rendered as a capital letter when transliterated in Latin alphabet.

-The other currently supported transliteration system for Georgian is ISO 9984.
+The other currently supported transliteration systems for Georgian are: ALA-LC, BGN/PCGN, and ISO 9984.

 Parlons géorgien, une langue méconnue